Penrose Inquiry: Criticism

-Five deaths were examined as outlined in the inquiry's terms of reference, these were, Reverend David Black, Mrs Eileen O'Hara, Alexander Black Laing, Neil Mullen and Victor Tamburrini.
-Out of these 5 cases, only 1 of the victims was a Haemophiliac.
-The 1 haemophilia case was a Hepatitis C infection that occurred in the 1960s, before Factor concentrates were in use, meaning that the case did not relate to the relevant period which is regarded at the mid-1970s–1980s.
+Five deaths were examined as outlined in the inquiry's terms of reference; these were David Black, Eileen O'Hara, Alexander Black Laing, Neil Mullen and Victor Tamburrini.
+Out of these 5 cases, only 1 of the victims was a haemophiliac.
+The 1 haemophilia case was a hepatitis C infection that occurred in the 1960s, before factor concentrates were in use, meaning that the case did not relate to the relevant period which is regarded at the mid-1970s–1980s.
 None of these examined cases involved HIV infection.

 Aftermath

-Following the publication of the Penrose Inquiry, David Cameron became the first British Prime Minister to offer a formal apology for the scandal.
+Following the publication of the Penrose Inquiry, David Cameron became the first British prime minister to offer a formal apology for the scandal.

-No damages were paid during or following the inquiry, indeed, compensation was not mentioned within the terms of reference of the Penrose Inquiry.
+No damages were paid during or following the inquiry; indeed, compensation was not mentioned within the terms of reference of the Penrose Inquiry.
 Damages have, however, been paid in Ireland.
-On 17 August 2022, the Government announced that victims of the infected blood scandal across England, Wales, Scotland and Northern Ireland will each receive an interim compensation payment of £100,000.
+On 17 August 2022, the UK government announced that victims of the infected blood scandal across England, Wales, Scotland and Northern Ireland will each receive an interim compensation payment of £100,000.